Making Habits Stick

 2. When a trigger happens, swap out the original reward for a reasonable alternative and perform the activity.

-3. Write down the first 3 things that come to mind, even if they don’t have any direct connection to what you did.
+3. Write down the first three things that come to mind, even if they don’t have any direct connection to what you did.

 4. Set your alarm for 15 minutes, then ask if you still have that urge.

-5. Review the 3 things to trigger recollection of the original event, which should give a good analysis of whether that reward connects to that craving.
+5. Trigger recollection of the original event by reviewing those three things, which should give a good analysis of whether that reward connects to that craving.

-6. Repeat as many as necessarily (after 3-4 times with various rewards, you’ll likely know what your craving was).
+6. Repeat as many times as necessary (after 3–4 times with various rewards, you’ll likely know precisely what you were craving).

 Reinforcing Routines

-Finally, in whatever form you approach your habits, never break from repeating habits you want.
-Repetition solidifies neural paths in the brain, but it takes 1-12 months (though small ones may take as little as 21 days).
+Finally, in whatever form you approach your habits, never stop the ones you want.
+Repetition solidifies neural paths in the brain, but it takes 1–12 months (though small ones may take as little as 21 days).
 The more familiar the context and the more frequently you do them, the faster and more fixed the habits become.

-Obsess over when you slip up on maintaining a habit, even if nobody else notices.
+You’ll get habits done faster by obsessing over any backsliding, even if nobody else notices.
 At that point, a competing desire is offsetting what you’re trying to accomplish, and you must know what causes your conflicting cravings to prevent doing it a second time.
-Once you do it a second time, it’s the beginning of a new habit.
+Once you do it a second time, it’s the beginning of a new habit or reverting back to a bad one.

-We usually slip on a good habit from a conflicting trigger.
-Self-restraint is about ignoring or avoiding triggers, not from raw willpower against them as they arrive.
+We usually stop a good habit when a conflicting trigger interferes with it.
+Self-restraint is about ignoring or avoiding triggers, not using raw willpower against them as they arrive.

 One of the easiest ways to rebuild habits is to use slogans, mantras, and sayings.
-They re-remind us what we already know.
+They refresh us with reminders of what we already know.

 Expanding

-Radically successful people make every reward as the trigger for something else they want to accomplish, which creates a chain of actions that whip toward any purpose they want.
-They’re not really doing anything different than what we do already, but they’ve taken control of their natural momentum.
+Radically successful people use every reward as the trigger for something else they want to accomplish, which creates a chain of actions that whip toward any purpose they want.
+They’re not really doing anything different from what we already do, but they’ve taken control of that natural momentum.

-All long-term learning and change comes from healthy habits because they compound over time.
+All long-term learning and change come through healthy habits because they compound over time.
 Repetition creates conviction, makes success second-nature, and makes “good” become “normal”.

 Not Easy

-None of the changes from habits are instant, and it takes weeks, months, and years to see visible results.
-Plus, the habit never materializes consistently until we start craving the reward when the trigger starts.
+None of the changes through habits are instant, and it takes weeks, months, and years to see visible results.
+Plus, a new habit never materializes consistently until the new trigger creates the craving for the new reward.

 For that reason, we do need to find motivation to persevere until we start reaping what we’ve sown.
-Religious devotion or a clear set of goals are a near-necessity for inner transformation because they fuel cravings that don’t link to satisfaction in the present moment.
+Religious devotion or a clear set of results we want to see are a near-necessity for inner transformation because they fuel cravings that don’t link to satisfaction in the present moment.

 Changing habits is also not pleasant.
-Self-discovering bad habits requires introspection from the routine backward into the cravings and the feelings/motivations that drive those cravings, along with humble acceptance without shame or blame.
+Self-discovering bad habits requires introspection from the routine backward into the cravings to discover and the feelings and motivations that drive those cravings, along with humble acceptance without shame or blame.

-It also requires trust that we can change and that it will create positive consequences.
+It also requires trust that we can change and that it will yield positive consequences.
+The safest way to parse the experience is to take the decisions day-by-day.

 It’s also a risk.
-Our story-based brains will define our beliefs based on the end of the experience, so it requires sticking through it if we don’t to create worse habits.
+Our story-based brains will define our beliefs based on the end of the experience, so we must stick through the difficult aspects to avoid creating worse habits.

 The last few paragraphs here mean this won’t sell many books.
 Instead, most of the books focus heavily on what to change.